-ARTC is committed to giving you quality healthcare.
+Arkansas Total Care is committed to giving you quality healthcare.
 Our main goal is to promote your health and help you manage any illness or disability.
-Our program is in line with National Committee on Quality Assurance (NCQA) and Institute of Medicine (IOM) priorities.
+Our program is in line with the standards set by the National Committee for Quality Assurance (NCQA) and the Institute of Medicine (IOM).
 To promote safe, reliable, and quality healthcare, our programs:

-- Do a thorough check on providers when they become part of the ARTC provider network. - Make sure ARTC members have access to all types of healthcare services. - Give educational items about general healthcare and specific illnesses. - Send reminders to get annual tests, treatments, or screenings. - Investigate your concerns regarding the healthcare you have received.
-If you are worried about the care you got from your doctor or any service provided by ARTC, please contact Member Services at 1-866-282-6280 (TTY: 711).
+- Do a thorough check on providers when they become part of the Arkansas Total Care provider network. - Make sure Arkansas Total Care members have access to all types of healthcare services. - Provide educational items about general healthcare and specific illnesses. - Send reminders to get annual tests, treatments, or screenings. - Investigate any concerns you have about the healthcare you have received.
+If you are worried about the care you got from your doctor or any service provided by Arkansas Total Care, please call Member Services at 1-866-282-6280 (TTY: 711).

-ARTC believes that getting input from members like you will help make the services and quality of our programs better.
+Arkansas Total Care believes that getting input from members like you will help make the services and quality of our programs better.
 We send out a member survey each year that asks questions about your experience with the healthcare and services you receive.

 If you get one of our member surveys, please be sure to fill out the survey to help us better serve you.
-If you would like a copy of our Quality Assessment and Performance Improvement (QAPI) plan, please contact us and we will get one to you.
+If you would like a copy of our Quality Assessment and Performance Improvement (QAPI) plan, please contact us and we will send you one.

-How to Contact Us:
+How to Contact Us